SSBUTrainingGrounds/Tabuu-3.0/.github/CONTRIBUTING.md

 ## Questions

-If you just need to ask a question, head over to the [GitHub Discussions Tab](https://github.com/SSBUTrainingGrounds/Tabuu-3.0/discussions), join our [discord server](https://discord.gg/ssbutg) or send a DM to Phxenix#1104.
+If you just need to ask a question, head over to the [GitHub Discussions Tab](https://github.com/SSBUTrainingGrounds/Tabuu-3.0/discussions), join our [discord server](https://discord.gg/ssbutg) or send a DM to Phxenix.

 ## Getting started with contributing